globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The Send notification / email Action Provider presently supports sending of email messages to a set of email addresses.
+The *Send Notification / Email* action provider presently supports sending of email messages to a set of email addresses.
 The request to send the email contains the standard components of an email: sender, receiver(s), subject and body.
 The mimetype of the body may be specified so that either HTML or text